[Editor's note: this article was first published in September 2017 and has been updated on July 21, 2020.]

 - Acceptance testing (checking of all the initially established acceptance criteria are fulfilled)

 8. Launch, Maintenance, and Support

-After the QA process is over and the product is in final format, the app can be submitted to the store (in the case of a mobile app) or the website will go live.
+After the QA process is over and the product is in final format, the app is ready to be released into its natural habitat: the app store for mobile apps and the Web for... well, web platforms.

 Depending on the complexity of the product, maintenance can include planning for continuous updates and testing upgrades.
 It is advisable that not all features of the product are released simultaneously; the core of the web or mobile app should come out at launch and the rest of the features should be released progressively, in accordance with the principles of agile development methodologies.